mbalchanowski/RecRankAgg/README.md

 python3 -m pip install tensorflow

 ## Reproducing results from the paper
-If you want to reproduce results from the paper "*A comparative study of rank aggregation methods in recommendation systems*", just run script `main.py` with default settings.
+If you want to reproduce results from the paper, just run script `main.py` with default settings.
 It will use some cached files like: training and test sets, learned parameters, etc.

 ## Run without cache
 If you want to tune algorithms and generate recommendations on your own, you have to:
-* Download datasets (MovieLens 100k or MovieLens 1M) and put them in `data` folder.
 * Set `use_cached_files` to `False` in `parameters.py` file.
 * Run `main.py` script.

-*Please note: This process can take a while*

-Datasets can be downloaded from:
+Datasets should be downloaded automatically, but you can also download them from:
 * MovieLens 100k - https://grouplens.org/datasets/movielens/100k/
 * MovieLens 1M - https://grouplens.org/datasets/movielens/1m/